 If you want to get an idea of the kinds of status codes your site generates, you should log into your Google Search Console.
 Here, you’ll come across a page with crawl errors that the Googlebot found over a certain period of time.
 These crawl errors have to be fixed before your site can be indexed correctly.

 Manage redirects with Yoast SEO Premium

 We get it, working with these things on a daily basis is time-consuming and boring.
 However, creating redirects has never been easier if you use Yoast SEO Premium.
-Whenever you delete or move a post or page, the Redirects manager in Yoast SEO asks you whether you want to redirect it or not.
+Whenever you delete or move a post or page, the Redirect Manager in Yoast SEO asks you whether you want to redirect it or not.
 Just pick the correct option and you’re good to go.

 That’s all, folks